-Name Title on the Committee

-Ahmet F. Ashaboğlu Head

-Nevzat Aydın Member
+Name Title on the Committee Independent/Non-executive Ahmet F. Ashaboğlu Head Independent, non-executive Nevzat Aydın Member Independent, non-executive

 The Audit Committee oversees the company's accounting system, public disclosure of financial information, and functioning and effectiveness of the internal control system and the Internal Audit department.
 Accordingly, the Committee ensures that financial and operational activities are supervised, and all internal and independent audits are carried out in a healthy manner.
 The Committee also offers its opinion on the accuracy of financial statements and recommendations to the Board of Directors about the selection of the independent auditor, and reviews company policies related to investigations about legal compliance, ethical codes, conflicts of interest, poor management and fraudulent transactions, as well as suitability of corporate governance policies through the internal audit department.